miharshrajput1/BharatFD/README.md

 ## Overview

 Welcome to the Backend Developer Hiring Test!
-This test evaluates your ability to design, implement, and document a backend system using Django or ExpressJS.
+This test evaluates your ability to design, implement, and document a backend system using Django.
 Your solution should include a well-structured API, multilingual support, caching, and code best practices.

 ## Technology Stack
 - Backend: Django/Python